 Has the Father given you a promise?
 A dream?
 Has the Holy One made a promise to you or an oath concerning your spouse, your seed, your land, your ministry?
 If He has and it hasn’t come forth yet, or you are facing death, remember, Adonai sees.

 It ends well between Jacob and Esau, and they again separate ways.
-Jacob was just zippin by and Esau hugged his neck.
+Jacob was just zippin by.
+Esau hugged his neck and he kept on zippin.
 Tears and healing were exchanged.
 The Holy One knew the outcome of this meeting and the promises He had given.
 He never forgets.

 So that day, Esau started on his way back to Seir, but Jacob went on to Succoth, where he built a booth.
 Moses and the children of Israel will live in shelters too, and one day we too will live with our Messiah, resting in Him and with Him in His Kingdom.